palaymoundekar/Kubernetes_Piyush/Day14-Taint_Tolerations/readme.md

-In Taint and toleration, node will check the taint (gpu=true),if the taint is machting then it connect otherwise node will restrict the pod.
+In Taint and toleration, node will check the taint (gpu=true),if the taint is machting the pod then it connect otherwise node will restrict the pod.

 To taint the node.
 kubectl.exe taint nodes cluster-2-worker gpu=true:NoSchedule